-This article first appeared in OutdoorsNW, an adventure, travel, and recreational magazine for outdoorsy types in the beautiful Northwest.
+This article first appeared in OutdoorsNW, an adventure, travel, and recreation magazine for outdoorsy types in the beautiful Northwest.

 In my early twenties, I was an Air Force staff sergeant working for the Electronic Security Command in Europe.
 I think that’s all I am allowed to tell you about my job except that my windowless office was located deep within a secure compound nestled in the woods in what was then West Germany.
 I wore steel-toed combat boots and camos during the week, but on weekends I layered up in tight pink ski pants, a puffy coat, and my striped pom-pom hat to hit the powdery slopes of the Black Forest.
 In the summer, it was shorts, a T-shirt, and Ray-Bans as I headed to Austria for sunny glacier skiing.